WHATS HOT

 Losing Weight Nutrition is Key For More Than Just The Pounds

-Losing weight is easier when you eat a , nutrient-rich .
-This type of diet provides many benefits for both the and her unborn child.
+Losing is easier when you eat a healthy, nutrient-rich diet.
+This type of diet provides many for both the mother and her unborn .

-“A well-nourished mother will produce a healthy baby and if the baby’s a good weight, it will be more active, mentally alert, and will have less colic, diarrhea, anemia and infections,” Dr Oddy says.
+“A well-nourished mother will produce a and if the baby’s a good weight, it will be more active, mentally alert, and will have less colic, diarrhea, anemia and infections,” Dr Oddy says.

 Pregnant women need to make sure that they are getting enough foliate, iron, calcium, and omega-3 fatty acids to help prevent neural tube defects.
 Omega-3 fatty acids are especially important for baby’s brain development.

-Unhealthy eating habits during pregnancy can result in a number of problems, including anemia and pre-eclampsia.
+Unhealthy eating habits can result in a number of maternal problems, including anemia and pre-eclampsia.
 Additionally, the mother may experience more fatigue, mood swings, morning sickness, cramps, and other complaints.
-To avoid these issues, it is recommended that the mother maintain a healthy, nutrient-rich diet throughout pregnancy and while breastfeeding.
+To avoid these issues, it is recommended that the mother maintain a healthy, nutrient-rich diet throughout pregnancy and while .

 Previous Article